IniEyyy/Growlauncher-Documentation/README.md

 # 📌 Notes

-- Support us by buying the real growlauncher.
+- Support us by buying the official growlauncher.
 - More free scripts there!

 ---